NBC Nightly News: Weekend editions

 NBC first offered a Saturday evening newscast in 1961, with Sander Vanocur anchoring the NBC Saturday Night Report.
 Four years later, NBC correspondents Ray Scherer and Robert MacNeil were partnered at the anchor desk on The Scherer-MacNeil Report on Saturdays, continuing until 1967.
 At that time, the network replaced it with a second weekend airing of The Frank McGee Report, which had been airing on Sundays for several years by that point.
 The Saturday edition of the Report ran for about a year and a half.

 On January 4, 1969, the Huntley-Brinkley Report was expanded to Saturday evenings, with the main anchors working solo on alternating weeks.
 When lower-than-expected ratings occurred, the network pulled the pair off Saturdays and assigned others such as McGee and Vanocur to anchor the broadcast.
 On August 2, 1970, two days after the weekday Huntley-Brinkley broadcast ended, the network expanded its evening newscast to Sundays, which also replaced the Sunday broadcast of The Frank McGee Report.
 For the first year after the Sunday broadcast began, Chancellor, Brinkley and McGee rotated on the program as they did on weeknights; there were no separate weekend anchors.
 The Saturday and Sunday broadcasts were respectively titled NBC Saturday Night News and NBC Sunday Night News until sometime in the 1970s, when they adopted the NBC Nightly News name.

 When Chancellor became sole anchor of the weeknight editions in August 1971, separate anchors were named for the weekend editions.

-The weekend editions may occasionally be abbreviated or preempted due to NBC Sports telecasts (such as golf tournaments, Notre Dame football games, NASCAR Races and Thoroughbred Racing tournaments) that overrun into the program's time slot.
-During NFL Season, the Sunday editions air live in every time zone at 6:30 p.m.
-Eastern time, immediately prior to Football Night in America and NBC Sunday Night Football.
+The weekend editions may occasionally be abbreviated or preempted due to NBC Sports telecasts that overrun into the program's time slot.
+During the NFL season, the Sunday editions air live in every time zone at 6:30 p.m.
+Eastern time, immediately prior to Football Night in America and Sunday Night Football.

 Kids edition

 In April 2020, NBC News began producing a version of NBC Nightly News targeted at children ages 6 to 16, featuring stories aimed at children.
-This edition is hosted by Lester Holt and new episodes premiere every Thursday on NBC News' YouTube channel.
+This edition is hosted by Lester Holt (later Tom Llamas) and new episodes premiere every Thursday on NBC News' YouTube channel.
 Beginning on October 31, 2020, occasional editions of NBC Nightly News: Kids Edition have aired on Saturdays on NBC.